-Populism on the rise?
-Netherlands gears up for bellwether vote
+Dutch elections: Populism on the rise?

 - Netherlands' political system means coalition government is all but assured

-(CNN)Voters in the Netherlands head to the polls Wednesday in an election widely seen as an indicator of populist sentiment across Europe.
+Amsterdam (CNN)Voters in the Netherlands head to the polls Wednesday in an election widely seen as an indicator of populist sentiment across Europe.

 With the first round of the French presidential election just over a month away and Germany headed to the ballot box later this year, the Dutch battle is being closely watched for clues to wider political trends.